ipbl-oit-siit/portal/README.md

 ---

 ## ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) Goal
-- Deverop image recognition application that benefit society
+- Deverop image recognition application that contribute to society
     - REGULATIONS
         - The application must use image recognition.
         - The application must use videos (include stream from webcam).